Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 Wireframes for the original design concepts were created using Balsamiq.
 ##### Landing Page
 The landing page has no function other than to look enticing and to direct users to explore further.
-The bulk of the website will be incorporated on the main Explore/Discover page which will house the Google Map
+The bulk of the website is incorporated on the main Explore/Discover page which houses the Google Map

->**_The main change here was to incorporate what could have comprised separate pages (About, Map and Gallery) into a single page._**

 ![Landing Page](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/landing-page.png "Landing Page Wireframe")

 ##### Map Page
-The Map page will become focal point for the website, combining interactive elements with Google map functionality.
+The Map page is the focal point for the website, combining interactive elements with Google map functionality.
 Clicking category buttons will drop Google Map markers on the Map; when each marker is clicked, information displays on the left-hand pane.
 This will include specific location image and information.

 ![Map Page](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/map-page.png "Map Page Wireframe")

+>**_The main change here was to incorporate what could have comprised separate pages (About, Map and Gallery) into a single page._**

 ##### Contact Page
 The contact page, does what it says on the tin.
-It will contain a contact form which will be connected to EmailJS so users can complete the form and send an email requesting additional information.
-A pop-up, interactive footer section will hold links to relevant social media sites and email.
+It contains a contact form which is connected to EmailJS so users can complete the form and send an email requesting additional information.
+A pop-up, interactive footer section has links to relevant social media sites and email.
 I have also included a copyright statement.

 ![Contact Page](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/contact-page.png "Contact Page Wireframe")